 Reverse Osmosis (RO)

 Good for effective removal of a high percentage of toxins including fluoride, hexavalent chromium, arsenic, nitrates/nitrites, copper, radium, salt, and more.

 Talk about a good bang for your buck – reverse osmosis filters are incredibly popular for a very good reason.
-Reverse osmosis filters are top of the line for removing a large percentage of contaminants out of water, potentially including dangerous waterborne bacteria.
+Reverse osmosis filters are top of the line for removing a large percentage of contaminants out of the water, potentially including dangerous waterborne bacteria.

 The filters work by pushing water through the reverse osmosis membrane using pressure.
 The contaminants remain on one side of the film while fresh water is pushed to the other side.
 It’s one of the few filters that can rid water of water-soluble contaminants like fluoride and chromium +6.
 If a home has a water softener, an RO system will also remove the salt from drinking water.

 While these are becoming a popular option, reverse osmosis systems use an inordinate amount of water – sometimes up to four times the normal amount.
 The process is also slow, causing a decrease in water pressure.
 That’s why whole home reverse osmosis systems typically don’t exist.
 Further, the level of filtration isn’t necessary for day-to-day activities like flushing toilets, taking showers, and doing dishes.
 Learn more about the pros and cons of RO here.